nerves-project/nerves_system_br/README.md

 `.config` (see `build/busybox-*/.config`) to your configuration directory.
 You will need to run `make menuconfig` to update the location of the Busybox configuration.

+### Adding system-specific buildroot patches

+A Nerves system can include additional buildroot patches to be applied in the the directory `${NERVES_DEFCONFIG_DIR}/patches/buildroot` where `NERVES_DEFCONFIG_DIR` is the director to where your defocnfig file exists.
+Any `.patch` file in this directory will be applied after the Nerves-specific buildroot patches found in `${NERVES_SYSTEM_BR}/patches/buildroot`.